(615) 219-9181

 It’s worth noting that there may be a gap between where you see your position in the market and how customers see you; it’s important to take the time to accurately gauge your business’s market positioning so you can better formulate a comprehensive market positioning strategy and communicate it with your audience.

-It’s all fine and good to say that market positioning is important and point out the ways it can help a business present itself to customers, but unless you understand how to actually do it, it’s not much help.
+It’s all fine and good to say that strategic positioning is important and point out the ways it can help a business present itself to customers, but unless you understand how to actually do it, it’s not much help.

 First off, it helps to break the market down into the main factors that affect most buying decisions.
 These factors are then broken into spectrums: